at the Secondary Level

 Mégane Fortin was born in Quebec City in 2007.
 She has always been passionate about colors and drawing.
-Then, at the age of 7, she began painting with the French-Canadian artist Maurice Louis.
+Then, at the age of 7, she started painting with the French-Canadian artist Maurice Louis.

-In 2015, while the Town of Stoneham-et-Tewkesbury asked Maurice Louis to organize introductory workshops on abstract painting for the city's children, Mégane met him by registering for the workshops.
-For 10 weeks, every Sunday, Mégane develops a real passion for abstract painting.
-Following this workshop, for a year, she took other courses in the visual arts and explored new mediums, but it is undeniably the painting that holds its full attention.
+In 2015, when the Town of Stoneham and Tewkesbury asked Maurice Louis to organize introductory abstract painting workshops for the town's children, Mégane met him and signed up for the workshops.
+For 10 weeks, every Sunday, Mégane developed a real passion for abstract painting.
+Following this workshop, for a year, she took other courses in plastic arts and explored new mediums, but it is undeniably painting that holds all her attention.

-In the same vein, she joined the ArtZoom International Artists Collective (CIAAZ), which oversees her work and opens up new professional horizons.
-In July, she is officially appraised by an art expert.
-Its value in the art market is established in Canada, the United States and Europe.
-In September, she presents her very first personal exhibition entitled "Envol" because MEG has definitely taken off.
-His works are presented in Los Angeles (USA), whose opening takes place in January 2019, marking the beginning of an exceptional year for the Stoneham artist.
+At the same time, Maurice Louis and MEG meet a few times a month to create, until May 2018 when they presented a second exhibition as a duo.
+It was in Sainte-Catherine-de-la-Jacques-Cartier that this exhibition took place.
+MEG, once again, sells almost all of its works.
+In June 2018, MEG changes teachers to explore new techniques.
+It is the artist Marie-Josée Lépine who becomes his new mentor.
+She will allow her to go even deeper into abstract painting.
+At the same time, she joins the Collectif International d'Artistes ArtZoom (CIAAZ) which frames her work and opens new professional horizons.
+In July, she was officially appraised by an art expert.
+Her value on the art market is established in Canada, the United States and Europe.
+In September, she presents her very first solo exhibition entitled "Envol" as MEG has definitely taken flight.
+Her works are presented in Los Angeles (USA), where the opening takes place in January 2019, marking the beginning of an exceptional year for the Stoneham artist.

-Today, MEG permanently exhibits in Montreal at the Galerie L'Artisan Moderne and is present in the permanent collection of the Museum of Contemporary Art VR 3D (MACVR3D) located in Longwy (France).
+Today, MEG has a permanent exhibition in Montreal at the Galerie L'Artisan Moderne and is part of the permanent collection of the Musée d'art contemporain VR 3D (MACVR3D) located in Longwy, France.

-Since her debut, Megan has accumulated interviews on television and radio.
-We are interested in her until Europe and the United States.
-It is indexed in several directories of Canadian professional artists.
+Since her debut, Mégane has accumulated interviews on television and radio.
+She has received attention as far away as Europe and the United States.
+She is indexed in several directories of Canadian professional artists.

-Written by HeleneCaroline Fournier, expert in art and art theorist - Revised biography in October 2019
+Written by HeleneCaroline Fournier, art expert and art theorist - Biography revised in October 2019

 HER ARTISTIC APPROACH

-Since 2015, the young Stoneham artist has developed more and more her own style, especially from 2015 to 2018, under the watchful eye of her first mentor, Maurice Louis, who was the first to say that Mégane had "reflexes impressive".
+Since 2015, the young Stoneham artist has increasingly developed her own style, especially from 2015 to 2018, under the watchful eye of her very first mentor, Maurice Louis, who was the first to say that Mégane had "impressive reflexes."

-MEG takes a step back before applying the color.
+MEG takes a step back before applying color.
 She looks at her canvas from different angles before continuing.
-The harmony and balance of the masses demonstrate that she knows what she is doing.
+The harmony and balance of the masses show that she knows what she is doing.

-Since June 2018, MEG has had the pleasure of working with its new mentor, Marie-Josée Lépine.
-This painter who took over explains: "Mégane creates with the energy of childhood, with a control and a technique that she seems to have mastered for years.
+Since June 2018, MEG has had the pleasure of working with her new mentor, Marie-Josée Lépine.
+This painter who took over explains, "Mégane creates with the energy of childhood, with a control and technique she seems to have mastered for years.
 She dares.
-And his paintings, pure and powerful, make you want to dive."
+And her paintings, pure and powerful, make you want to dive in."

-In 2019, the artist evolved into other work tools.
-It is not uncommon to see her use pipettes in her work as well as knives to paint, which remains her tool of choice.
+In 2019, the artist has moved on to other tools of the trade.
+It is not uncommon to see her using pipettes in her work as well as painting knives, which remains her tool of choice.

-"My job is to let it go and see what path it will take and to take it to go further," said Marie-Josée Lépine who offers him the most tools to lead the way.
-"I do not have a direct intervention on her canvas," she explains.
+"My job is to let her go and see what path she will take and to bring her to go further," explains Marie-Josée Lépine who offers her as many tools as possible to open the way.
+"I don't intervene directly on her canvas," she explains.